649000/warranty-tracker-api/api/README.md

 ### Observability & Monitoring

-**Distributed Tracing** - Integrate AWS X-Ray for end-to-end request tracing across Lambda, API Gateway, RDS, and external services.
+**Distributed Tracing** - Integrate AWS X-Ray for end-to-end request tracing across Lambda, API Gateway, Supabase, and external services.
 This would provide visibility into performance bottlenecks and help identify optimization opportunities.

 **Structured Logging** - Implement JSON-formatted logs with correlation IDs to enable better log aggregation and analysis in CloudWatch Logs Insights.
 Each request would carry a unique trace ID throughout its lifecycle.